Find a Lasting Solution for Chronic Bad Breath

 - Enjoying sugar-free gum or candies

 You can also try keeping a log of the foods you eat, as well as making a list of the medications you take regularly.
-Dr. Carpenter or Jobalia can use this information to identify potential causes of your halitosis.
+Dr. Carpenter can use this information to identify potential causes of your halitosis.

 Find Out More Today